rstudio-education/glossRy/README.md

 **base R**: FIXME

+**binary**: FIXME

+**branch**: A snapshot of a version of a git repository.
+Multiple branches can capture multiple versions of the same repository.
+A *feature* branch captures the version of a repository that is under development and/or implements a new feature or correction.
+A *master* branch is the snapshot of the main version of a repository.
+See also **fork**.

 **Cascading Style Sheets**: A way to describe how HTML should be rendered.

 **character encoding**: A specification of how characters are stored as